ap-hughes/goodgym-tech-test/README.md

 <h3>Areas for improvement</h3>

 * Tests
+* Further checks on each area to prevent the wrong trainer from sending emails to the wrong area
 * Both runners and trainers would use a devise model for authentication.
-Currently the users (trainers) are from devise, the runners belong to the users.
+Currently the users (trainers) are from devise, the runners are ina  separate table and 'belong to' the users.
 * The UI / UX of the app could be improved.
 It is currently functional but very bland.
-It is not immediately clear what the user should do.
+It is not immediately clear what the trainer should do.
-* Setting up a preview of the emails, so trainers could see a finalised email and check it before they press send.
+* Setting up a preview of the emails, so trainers could see a finalised email and check it before they press send for each status and preference case of the runner.